U.S. Military Leave Readmissions Policy

 - The student must have served in the U.S. Armed Forces for a period of more than thirty consecutive days;

-- The student must give advance written or oral notice of such service to the assistant dean for student services and the associate dean for academic affairs.
+- The student must give advance written or oral notice of such service to the assistant dean of student services and the associate dean of academic affairs.
 In providing the advance notice the student does not need to indicate an intention to return.
 This advance notice need not come directly from the student, but rather, can be made by an appropriate officer of the U.S. Armed Forces or official of the U.S. Department of Defense.
 Notice is not required if precluded by military necessity.
 In all cases, this notice requirement can be fulfilled at the time the student seeks readmission, by submitting an attestation that the student performed the service.

 - The student must not be away from the School to perform U.S. military service for a period exceeding five years (this includes all previous absences to perform U.S. military service but does not include any initial period of obligated service).
-If a student’s time away from the School to perform U.S. military service exceeds five years because the student is unable to obtain release orders through no fault of the student or the student was ordered to or retained on active duty, the student should contact the assistant dean for student services to determine if the student remains eligible for guaranteed readmission.
+If a student’s time away from the School to perform U.S. military service exceeds five years because the student is unable to obtain release orders through no fault of the student or the student was ordered to or retained on active duty, the student should contact the assistant dean of student services to determine if the student remains eligible for guaranteed readmission.

 - The student must notify the School within three years of the end of the U.S. military service of the intention to return.
 However, a student who is hospitalized or recovering from an illness or injury incurred in or aggravated during the U.S. military service has up until two years after recovering from the illness or injury to notify the School of the intent to return.